okukuokothbrian/akan-name-generator/README.md

 Setup/Installation Requirements; No special setup required; simply open the HTML file in your browser to access the application.

-Known Bugs There are no known bugs as of now.
+Known Bugs, There are no known bugs as of now.

 Technologies Used HTML